altanner/graphical-data-apps/site-build/content/posts/05widgets.md

 Save your script, and have a play with the app.

 ## Exercise 3a: A couple more widgets
 You should now have a chart that only plots one year at a time.
 Let's get some more control over the chart, this time altering the type of axis.
 Currently, both `x` and `y` axes are linear, the default.
 For some of this data, a logarithmic scale might be appropriate, so let's add a widget to control that.
-We are going to add more [checkboxes](https://docs.streamlit.io/library/api-reference/widgets/st.checkbox), as we briefly saw in the previous section.
+We are going to add [checkboxes](https://docs.streamlit.io/library/api-reference/widgets/st.checkbox), as we briefly saw in the previous section.

 {{< admonition type="question" title="Exercise 3a: Axis scale controls" open=true >}}
-In your sidebar code block, and below your year slider widget, add two more checkbox widgets
+In your sidebar code block, and below your year slider widget, add two checkbox widgets
-1. One with the label `"Logarithmic X-axis"`, assigning its value to a variable called `x_log`
+1. One with the label `"Logarithmic X-axis"`, assigning its value to a variable called `log_x_widget`
-2. Another with the label `"Logarithmic Y-axis"`, assigning its value to a variable called `y_log` In your parameters for `px.scatter()`, add two more parameters:
+2. Another with the label `"Logarithmic Y-axis"`, assigning its value to a variable called `log_y_widget` In your parameters for `px.scatter()`, add two more parameters:
 1. `log_x`, being equal to the value of your widget labelled `"Logarithmic X-axis"` (ie, its variable)
 2. `log_y`, being equal to the value of your widget labelled `"Logarithmic Y-axis"`